Every airline has its own set of restrictions regarding checked and carry-on baggage depending on travel class and destination.

 Musical instruments are accepted as checked baggage only when booking flights on OneTwoTrip.

-If you would like to purchase a full fare ticket for an item that you feel is too fragile to be handled as checked baggage, you will need to refer to the airline office.
+If you would like to purchase a full fare ticket for an item that you think is too fragile to be handled as checked baggage, you will need to refer to the airline office.

 Please note that oversized baggage requests will be accepted and considered no later than 48 hours prior to departure.